 Ms. Jessica began her journey interning at Nickelodeon and went on to work for Simon & Schuster, Inc. in New York City after college.
 She then decided to pursue working with children in Chicago.
 She has taught enrichment classes at Catholic schools and gained experience working in a Montessori school in Oak Park.
 In addition, she has taught Sunday school for a few years.

 In her spare time, Ms. Jessica loves hiking and traveling the world.
 In May 2017, she hiked the Camino de Santiago trail, extending from France through Spain.
 She’s also participated in several mission trips in Kenya, Israel and El Salvador.
 She is hoping to visit family in Dubai on her next trip!
 Jessica enjoys going to the beach and writing fiction.

-Ms. Jessica joined the Academy in 2016 and is Primary Directress for Room 103.
+Ms. Jessica joined the Academy in 2016 and is Primary Directress for Primary 3.
 She looks forward to working with the children and is grateful to be a part of such a wonderful school community.

 P3 Teacher Aide

 “The child who concentrates is immensely happy.” —Maria Montessori